 What does he do now?
 He writes xkcd.

 With a sardonic, punny wit and intricate knowledge of many areas of science and computer programming, Munroe utilizes a simplistic, stick-figure artwork style to deliver nerdy punchlines and communicate odd scientific trivia in his writing — not just in xkcd, but What If? and his own personal blog as well.
-He has also spoken at TED Talks and released four books: xkcd volume 0, What If?, Thing Explainer, and How To.
+He has also spoken at TED Talks and released five books: xkcd volume 0, What If?, Thing Explainer, How To, and What If?
+2.

 Works by Randall Munroe:

 - xkcd (started 2005), a stick figure webcomic updating Monday, Wednesday, and Friday.

 - "Cartoon-Off: XKCD" (archived version) (2008), an interview and "cartoon-off" with Farley Katz in The New Yorker in which each drew four cartoons, following a list of prompts.

 - "?", a short story in the Machine of Death anthology, published 2010.

 - What If? (started 2012), a sort of Ask Amy of the weird-science-question world.
 Also has a book, with the subtitle, Serious Scientific Answers to Absurd Hypothetical Questions, published 2014.

 - "The Space Doctor's Big Idea" (archived version) (2015), an article for The New Yorker explaining Einstein's general theory of relativity using only the 1,000 most common English words.